 How many stocks does it take to be diversified?
 Philip Fisher talked about this very concept in his famous treatise Common Stocks and Uncommon Profits so many decades ago.
 Which portfolio, for example, do you consider more diversified?
 “Portfolio A,” which has 10 total stocks consisting of three banks, two insurance companies, and five real estate investment trusts, or “Portfolio B,” with five assets consisting of one real estate investment trust, one industrial giant, one oil company, one bank, and one international mutual fund?

 In this case, the surprising answer is that you are probably more diversified owning five non-correlated stocks than twice as many equities in similar industries.
 That’s because, when troubles come, they often affect entire sectors of the market; witness the banking crisis of the late 1980s or the real estate collapse around the same time.

 Are You Emotionally Vulnerable to Changes in Market Price?

-Warren Buffett has often mused on the fact that stocks are the one thing that people want fewer of when they get cheaper.
-In every other areas of our life, we typically rejoice at a sale whether it is on hamburgers or silk ties or automobiles.
-As equities get less expense, however, we typically flee from them often saying foolish things such as, “I’ll wait till the price stabilizes and starts to rise again.”
+Some investors muse on the fact that stocks are the one thing that people want fewer of when they get cheaper.
+In every other area of our life, we typically rejoice at a sale whether it is on hamburgers or silk ties or automobiles.
+As equities get less expensive, however, we typically flee from them, often saying foolish things such as, “I’ll wait till the price stabilizes and starts to rise again.”
 This makes no sense.
-If you are unable to watch your holdings fall by fifty percent or more without panicking or liquidating your positions, you shouldn’t be managing your own investments without professional help.
+If you are unable to watch your holdings fall by 50% or more without panicking or liquidating your positions, you shouldn’t be managing your own investments without professional help.